RELATIONS & PERSONNEL MANAGEMENT

 this research is stated below as:

-H0: That the capital market operations have not contributed
+H0: That the capital market does not stimulate significantly

 OF DATA AND BRIEF METHODOLOGY